junxit/us-congress-bills-116/metadata.md

 - 2020-11-16 — Placed on the Union Calendar, Calendar No. 476.
 - 2020-11-16 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-578, Part I.
 - 2020-11-16 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-578, Part I.
+- 2020-11-17 — Considered under suspension of the rules. (consideration: CR H5851-5853)
+- 2020-11-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+8326.
+- 2020-11-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-11-17 — Ms. Norton moved to suspend the rules and pass the bill.
+- 2020-11-17 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5851)
+- 2020-11-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5851)